learn-co-curriculum/dsc-one-sample-z-test/README.md

 > Sample mean is **significantly** greater than the population mean

 Again, significance is the key here.
-Following the representation of means given above, we can write our alternative hypothesis as:
+IF we denote sample mean as (M), and population mean as mu (μ), we can write our alternative hypothesis as:

 >**Ha : μ < M**